High school journalists stand up to censorship and win

 BURLINGTON, Vt.
-(AP) — Four Vermont high school journalists have gotten a lesson of a lifetime when they stood up to censorship in their school newspaper and won based on a new law.
+(AP) — Armed with a new Vermont law that protects student journalists, four high school editors have stood up to censorship and won, prompting their school to revamp its media policy.

-Last week, the Burlington students posted a story online they wrote about a school employee facing unprofessional conduct charges.
+The Burlington High School students had posted a story on the school newspaper website that they collectively wrote on a school employee facing unprofessional conduct charges from the state.
+They had gotten a tip about the investigation and filed a public records request, posting the story the night of Sept.
+10.

 The next morning, the principal asked the students’ adviser to take it down.
-The students quickly talked to legal experts.
+The students quickly consulted with legal experts about what do to and wrote on the website that their article had been censored.

-Days later, the principal said the story could be reposted since other media had covered it.
-On Saturday, the school did another about-face and said it would change its media policy, based on the New Voices law.
-Thirteen other states have passed similar legislation.
+Days later, the principal said the students could repost the story since it had been picked up by local media.
+Then, Sept 15, the school did another about-face and said it would change its policy on media, based on the New Voices law.

 Most Read Nation & World Stories